If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Follow the tips below to better prevent Nosema infections in your beehive:

 - Ventilation is important for the prevention of fungal growth.
 It ensures moisture in the beehive is kept at optimum levels that do not encourage fungal growth.
-A dry beehive is not very conducive for Nosema infection.
+A dry beehive is not very conducive to Nosema infection.

-- Strong honey bee colonies with enough food supplies over winter are not easily infected by the Nosemosis disease.
+- Strong honey bee colonies with enough food supplies over winter are not easily infected by Nosemosis disease.
 Ensuring the honey bee colony goes into winter with enough food resources helps keep Nosema at bay.

 - Treating honey bee colonies for other disease infections and parasite infestations ensures the colony remains strong.
 Honey bee colonies weakened by other diseases or pests and parasites are susceptible to Nosema infection.